-Although fees are generally low, block space continues to be a key issue in regards to the volume of transactions on a blockchain.
-Mining fees can and often do fluctuate from transaction to transaction as a result of "congestion."
+Given that block space is limited, mining fees can and often do fluctuate significantly from transaction to transaction as a result of "congestion."
 However, this congestion does not negate any of the statements made immediately above.

-Units of cryptocurrency can be converted to fiat currencies, such as the U.S. dollar, at rates determined on various exchanges, such as Binance, Coinbase, Kraken, Gemini and others.
+Units of cryptocurrency can be converted to fiat currencies, such as the U.S. dollar, at rates determined on various exchanges, such as Binance, Coinbase, FTX, Kraken, Gemini and others.
 Cryptocurrency prices are quoted on various exchanges and fluctuate with extreme volatility.